taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 11

 Min finds Asoka and Rhee at dinner.
 The food is trendy and more-ish but unhealthy and awful.
 All three are horrified and wonder how they will make it through the week, much less the whole training program.
 Afterwards, Rhee and Soka head off to their respective guild dormitories.
 Min, as a scholarship student, must report to the Service Crew Head Office in order to fulfill the work-study requirements of her scholarship.
+The Earther **GANGIE** from the cafe fight is also there.

 Min gets to the Service Crew Head Office meets PQ, a proud and stern, much older Earther **GANGIE** who coordinates the scholarship students with the full-time service crew of Gemini Station.
-PQ gives a quick welcome/intro speech outlining expectations for scholarship students...
+PQ gives a quick welcome/intro speech outlining expectations for scholarship students.
+She then dismisses them and the students begin to leave...

 ### Page 12

-... when suddenly, Min's chest burns, her stomach seizes, and her scalp throbs.
-Her clan tatoos writhe for a second, explosively, unable to stay frozen in the fake head tatoo.
+... when suddenly, Min's chest burns, her stomach seizes, and her scalp throbs as she falls to the floor.
+PQ yells at two students to go get medical services, then throws everyone else out.
+Min's subdermal shield becomes for a flickering second, unable to stay invisibile.
 PQ helps Min sit, gives her some water, and lets Min's breathing return to normal before saying...

-PQ, eyes unfathomable: "Your head tatoo...it's fake."
+PQ, eyes unfathomable: "I saw it...your subdermal shield."

-Min clenches her teeth and begins to sweat: "I've just had a bad reaction to zero-G, that's all."
+Min clenches her teeth and begins to sweat: "How do you--??"

-PQ: "No, I know what you are..."

-PQ: "YOU'RE AN AUTOMATA."

-Min: "So?
-Does your gang have business with mine?"

 PQ's face softens and PQ chuckles suddenly: "Child, do not be afraid, I know that the Automata aren't just another Earther gang."